 Over the course of the coronavirus ("COVID-19") pandemic, medical cannabis companies have been deemed "essential" by almost all states with legalized cannabis and stay-at-home orders.
 Consequently, the impact of the COVID-19 pandemic and the related regulatory and private sector response on our financial and operating results for the year ended December 31, 2021 was somewhat mitigated as all of our borrowers were permitted to continue to operate during this pandemic.
 Regardless, the full extent of the economic impact of the business disruptions caused by COVID-19 is uncertain.
 The outbreak of COVID-19 has severely impacted global economic activity and caused significant volatility and negative pressure in financial markets.
 The global impact of the outbreak has been rapidly evolving, and many countries, including the United States, have reacted by instituting quarantines, mandating business and school closures and restricting travel.
 As a result, the COVID-19 pandemic is negatively impacting almost every industry directly or indirectly, including the regulated cannabis industry.
 Although most of these measures have been lifted or scaled back, surges of COVID-19 in certain parts of the world, including the United States, have resulted and may in the future result in the re-imposition of certain restrictions and may lead to more restrictions to reduce the spread of COVID-19.
-The full effect that these disruptions may have on the operations and financial performance of the Company's loans, general business activity, and ability to generate revenue, which cannot be determined.
+The full effect that these disruptions may have on the operations and financial performance of the Company will depend on future developments, including possible impacts on the performance of the Company's loans, general business activity, and ability to generate revenue, which cannot be determined.